tsnolan23/tailor-react-spa/README.md

 ## Fragments

 Fragments are small applications.

 They might be React applications, or any other implementation.

 Fragments do not need to necessarily render something.

 This app consists basically in a couple of fragments:

  - fragment-common
  - fragment-header
- - fragment-applications-react
+ - fragment-react
  - fragment-chat

 Each fragment contains it's own `webpack.config.js` that specifies how to build it.